martinpiper/BombJack/README.md

 ### Audio

 Current audio hardware has 4 voices, each using 11 bytes.
-Extra bytes are used for voice loop enable and voice active bit masks after the voice registers.
+Extra bytes are used for *currently unused byte* and voice active bit masks after the voice registers.

 Each voice register layout is as follows:
 	byte	register